vedantparnaik/portfolio/index.md

   <img src="https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub" alt="View on GitHub">
 </a>

 <div style="text-align: justify">Pickup Gym is a community-driven web application designed to connect fitness enthusiasts by allowing users to find gym buddies, book sessions, and manage schedules seamlessly.
-Built using Flask, SQLite, and Bootstrap, the platform offers a responsive and user-friendly interface for enhanced engagement.
-The project demonstrates a focus on user-centric design, real-time scheduling, and fostering a sense of community among gym-goers.</div>
+Built using Flask, SQLite, and Bootstrap, the platform offers a responsive and user-friendly interface for enhanced engagement.</div>
 <br>
 <center><img src="images/Landing Page.png"/></center>
 <br>